Chris Squire: Yes

 Squire described his playing on "The Remembering (High the Memory)" from Tales from Topographic Oceans (1973) as "one of the nicest things I think I've ever played".

-Squire was the only member to play on each of their 21 studio albums released from 1969 to 2014.
+Squire was the only member to play on each of the 21 studio albums released by Yes from 1969 to 2014.
 He was seen as one of the main forces behind the band's music, as well as being "perhaps the most enigmatic" group member.
 Heaven & Earth was his final studio album.

 While most of the band's lyrics were written by Anderson, Squire co-wrote much of their music with guitarist Steve Howe (with Anderson occasionally contributing).
 In addition, Squire and Howe would supply backing vocals in harmony with Anderson on songs such as "South Side of the Sky" and "Close to the Edge".

 During the band's formative years Squire was frequently known for his lateness, a habit that Bruford often complained about.
 Because of this, Squire would frequently drive at unsafe speeds to get to gigs on time, once causing an accident on the way to a gig in West Germany after he fell asleep at the wheel, although nobody was injured.
-A posthumous commemorative brown plaque was titled in such a way as to make reference to his habitual lateness, namely " 'The Late' Chris Squire ".
+A posthumous commemorative brown plaque was titled in such a way as to make reference to his habitual lateness, namely "'The Late' Chris Squire".

 As Squire, along with Alan White and Steve Howe, co-owned the "Yes" name at the time, the 1989 ABWH line-up without him (which contained Anderson, Bruford, Wakeman and Howe) could not record under that name.

 Following Squire's death on 27 June 2015, the band's show on 7 August of the same year marked the first Yes concert ever performed without him.
 Former member Billy Sherwood replaced Squire during their 2015 North American tour with Toto from August to September 2015, as well as their performances in November 2015, as announced when the band first revealed Squire's disease in May 2015.